invent-uk/hiki/README.md

 Running a software CCTV NVR (Network Video Recorder) involves a lot of moving parts.

-Hiki is an NVR, but is very simple.
+Hiki is different, it designed around the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
 It relies on the IP camera for the complicated stuff (motion detection, video configuration) and instead provides reliable recording of network video stream to disk.

 ## Benefits

 - Motion detection is handled by the camera, reducing workload on the server.
 - No transcoding of video is required, the native format is streamed to disk.
-- Keep control over your files, doesn't lock them away in a proprietary format.
+- Keeps control over your files, doesn't lock them away in a proprietary format.

 ## Features